Kei Truck & Kei Car Laws in Tennessee (2026)

 • Watch the sales tax.
 Tennessee's high combined sales tax can add a meaningful amount to your total cost.
 Factor this into your purchase budget.

 • Great for farm and rural use.
-Tennessee's rural landscape makes kei trucks especially popular for farm work, property maintenance, and short-distance hauling.
-Many owners use them as both utility vehicles and road-legal transportation.
+Tennessee's rural landscape makes kei trucks like the Subaru Sambar especially popular for farm work, property maintenance, and short-distance hauling.
+Many owners use them as both utility vehicles and road legal transportation.

 • Nashville and Knoxville have active communities.
 Both cities have growing kei vehicle communities with regular meetups, group drives, and knowledge-sharing events.
 Connecting with local owners is the fastest way to get up to speed on Tennessee-specific tips and resources.